 Through coursework and preparation for individually designed comprehensive exams, students gain understanding and skills in diverse approaches to feminist scholarship that enable them to design and complete their own innovative dissertation project.
 The department has particular expertise in Chicana/Latina studies, LGBTQ/Sexuality Studies, transnationalism, and representation and culture and maintains methodologically diverse approaches to scholarship.
 Through its affiliation with the Southwest Institute for Research on Women the department also contributes to applied community-based research on women's and adolescent health, substance abuse treatment, women and incarceration, and projects related to border issues.

-Gender & Women’s Studies will be accepting applications for the Fall 2020 cohort beginning November 2019.
+Gender & Women’s Studies will be accepting applications for Fall 2022, the application deadline will be Decmber 15, 2021.